-Our research strengths lie in leadership and inclusive education, learning for sustainability, professional development, family and community learning and early years.
-We also have expertise in education policy, philosophy, extremism and education and values in education.
+Our research strengths lie in curriculum studies, early years, leadership and diversity in education, learning for sustainability and professional development.
+We also have expertise in education policy, extremism and education and values in education.

-The School of Education provides a stimulating and supportive environment with a blend of extensive professional expertise in different learning contexts, spanning early years to higher education.
+The School of Education and Humanities provides a stimulating and supportive environment with a blend of extensive professional expertise in different learning contexts, spanning early years to higher education.

 Join a strong education research community of over 30 academic staff with different supervisory specialisms.
 Progress your knowledge and skills with engaged researchers who are pushing forward new knowledge and professional practice.
 Explore strengths in curriculum studies, early years, leadership and diversity in education, and professional development

 As a research degree candidate, you will be supported by a supervisory team with expertise in your subject and/or research approach.
 A research degree deepens your understanding of your own professional practice and may open the door to work in fulltime research and higher education.